mcrmobile/Android-Refactoring/README.md

 ## Part 1 (approx 20 mins)

-The bulk of the implementation is in ComposeMainActivity.kt or XmlMainActivity.kt
+The bulk of the implementation is in MainActivity.kt

 Spend 5 minutes discussing some improvements to the current implementation based on your experience and knowledge of Android and Software Engineering best practises with your interviewers.